SterneStehen/equipment-maintenance-api/README.md

 The repository uses a domain-oriented layout. `cmd/api` is the executable composition root and `cmd/migrate` is the migration runner.
 Packages under `internal` separate configuration, database, and HTTP infrastructure from the `user`, `equipment`, `workorder`, and `maintenance` domains.
 Handlers own HTTP concerns, services will own business rules, and repositories will own parameterized SQL.

-The implemented HTTP surface is `GET /health`, auth/user endpoints, administrator role endpoints, and authenticated equipment endpoints under `/api/v1/equipment`.
-Work-order endpoints are added in subsequent phases.
+The implemented HTTP surface is `GET /health`, auth/user endpoints, administrator role endpoints, authenticated equipment endpoints under `/api/v1/equipment`, and authenticated work-order endpoints under `/api/v1/work-orders`.